FLock

 Be sure you have completed all pre-requisite tasks.

-In order begin receiving validation assignments, you must stake FML as to a task at train.flock.io.
+In order begin receiving validation assignments, you must stake FLOCK to a task at train.flock.io.

 1. Navigate to the Validator tab on the Stake page